FACTSlab/factslab.github.io/research.md

 White, A. S. & K. Rawlins.
 2016.
 [A computational model of S-selection](http://aaronstevenwhite.io/papers/white_computational_2016_salt.pdf).
 In _Semantics and Linguistic Theory 26_, 641-663.
 Ithaca, NY: CLC Publications.

 ## Presentations

+An, H.Y. & **A.S.
+White**.
+2020.
+The lexical and grammatical sources of neg-raising inferences.
+To be presented at the Annual Meeting of Society for Computation in Linguistics, New Orleans, LA, January 2-5, 2020.

+Moon, E. & **A.S.
+White**.
+2019.
+The source of nonfinite temporal interpretation.
+To be presented at the 50th Annual Meeting of the Northeast Linguistic Society (NELS 50), Massachusetts Institute of Technology, October 24-27, 2019.

 White, A. S. 2018.
 [Distribution, Inference, and Event Structure](http://aaronstevenwhite.io/presentations/slides/white_stanford_colloq_slides.pdf).
 Colloquium talk given at Stanford University, October 12, 2018.